albertomario/MFinante-1/README.md

-A basic Nodejs sample REST like Api with external http request sample.
+A basic Nodejs REST like Api with external http request sample.